visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

       P(0) != P(n)).

 Show chaotic fieldlines as points
-    Because chaotic fieldlines can not be classified, they are not displayed unless this is checked.
+    Because chaotic curves can not be classified, they are not displayed unless this is checked.

 Show islands only